Notice

 Trauma

-Prior intraocular surgery
+Prior eye surgery

 A standard corneal transplant consists of removing the entire cloudy cornea.
 It is replaced with a full thickness donor cornea which replaces all three layers of the cornea.

-The draw back of the traditional corneal transplant
+The drawbacks of the standard corneal transplant:

-Length of time for the operation (90 to 120 minutes).
+Length of time for the surgery (90 to 120 minutes).

 Problems in suturing the new cornea into place.